Kittens can get up to quite a lot of mischief!

-Have you been raising kittens from birth that are just beginning to venture out into your home?
+Have you been taking care of kittens from birth that are just beginning to venture out into your home?

-Either way, make sure you have taken the following steps when caring for a kitten to ensure her safety and well-being.
+Either way, make sure you have taken the following steps when providing kitten care to ensure her safety and well-being.

-Home health care for your kitten is an extension of the medical care she receives at the vet's office.
+Home health care for your furry little one is an extension of the medical care she receives at the vet's office.

 Make sure you know how to take care of her teeth, eyes, ears, and coat.

-Learn what constitutes a "kitten emergency" and what can be remedied with a bit of first aid.
+Learn what constitutes an emergency and what can be remedied with a bit of first aid.

 With these health care basics in mind, it's time for discovery for your kitten, and for you too!

-If you are giving kitten care for a little furball that you adopted into your family, she may be frightened or overwhelmed by the new sights and smells of your home.
+If you are giving kitten care for a little one that you adopted into your family, she may be frightened or overwhelmed by the new sights and smells of your home.

-In either situation, it is important for the kitten(s) to have a safe room.
+In either situation, it is important for her to have a safe room.

-If you have children or grandchildren in your home, make sure that they don't crowd the kitten, as this can make her nervous.
+If you have children or grandchildren in your home, take care that they don't crowd her, as this can make her nervous.

-Visit the kitten in her safe room and quietly pet her, talk to her, and play if she is interested.
+Visit her in her safe room and quietly pet her, talk to her, and play if she is interested.

-Let her decide when she wants to explore more of the home, but make sure your home is safe for her to do so (keep reading to see how!)
+Let her decide when she wants to explore more of the home, but take care that your home is safe for her to do so.

-They will already be familiar with their safe room (or nesting room) and may not be as shy about wanting to explore beyond the boundaries that they have gotten used to since they were tiny kittens.
+They will already be familiar with their safe room (or nesting room) and may not be as shy about wanting to explore beyond the boundaries that they have gotten used to since they were tiny.

-If you think the kittens are ready to have a big living-room adventure, make sure you are prepared!
+If you think they are ready to have a big living-room adventure, make sure you are prepared!

-The first thing you need to do before you open the floodgates of furry kitten anarchy, is to get down on your belly all around your house to see what kittens see.
+The first thing you need to do before you open the floodgates of furry kitten anarchy, is to get down on your belly all around your house to see what they see.

 You might be surprised how your home looks from this viewpoint!

-For Kittens' Safety: Eliminate such dangers as dangling cords from window blinds, exposed cables, and possibly toxic houseplants.
+For Safety's Sake: Eliminate such dangers as dangling cords from window blinds, exposed cables, and possibly toxic houseplants.